Journal Article Submission

 - Did the journal receive an exclusive license to your work?
 If so, for what period of time?

 If the publication agreement is not clear, or if you don’t yet have a publication agreement, reach out to the journal and request permission to post your accepted or published article to SSRN or the UNM Digital Repository.

-- The library maintains a permanent collection of faculty writings.
-This collection includes scholarly publications in all tangible formats.
-Faculty members wishing to be included in the collection should submit tangible copies of their publications to the library.
+The library maintains a permanent collection of faculty publications in tangible formats.
+Faculty members wishing to be included in the collection should Contact the Library to submit tangible copies of their publications.

 Online & On-Site Promotion

-The library assists faculty members in optimizing the impact of their scholarship and preserving their works.
-Tell us about new works with the new publications form.
+The library assists faculty members in optimizing the impact of their scholarship.
+To tell us about new works Contact the Library.

 Social Sciences Research Network (SSRN)